AndrewJBateman/angular-tailwind-ratp/README.md

 ## :computer: Code Examples

-* extract from `home.ts` - error card that appears
+* extract from `home.ts` - div that is only shown if API dataset is empty

 ```typescript
   <!--Show if no data from API - some postcodes have no RATP commerce-->